WolfgangOfner/ProgrammingWithWolfgangWebsite/README.md

 docker run -it --rm --volume="$($PWD):/srv/jekyll" -p 4000:4000 jekyll/jekyll jekyll build
 ```

-It is planned to move this task to the Github action in the future.
+It is planned to move this task to the GitHub action in the future.